mefor44/mefor44.github.io/_site/README.md

 ```

 ## Evaluation
 Evaluation of the recommender system can be performed in various settings.
 The two main ways to do so are online evaluation and offline evaluation.
 The online evaluation uses a continuous stream of users feedback to access system performance.
 In practice, it is often difficult to design settings allowing for such evaluation.
 Offline evaluation is based on historical data and it is the most common way of evaluating recommender system models.
 When designing evaluation methodology for a recommender system, we have to consider our goals.
 In the early stages of research in this field, calculating RMSE, MSE or MAE (Mean Absolute Error) was a very popular way of accessing the performance of the recommender system.
 This was, of course, connected with the data availability - the main datasets available online consisted of explicit ranking.
 Therefore, recommendation problem was often treated as a regression problem so typical regression metrics were used.
 When the data was in a binary form - metrics based on classification were used.
 The current standard are ranking based metrics.
 They give the biggest weights to the items placed at the top of the ranking list, which mimics the goal of top-k recommendation. <br /> In this tutorial we will focus on **Recall@k** which is a metric build upon Recall used for standard classification problems.
-For a given user we can define:

-$$
-Recall@k = \frac{number\ of\ relevant\ items}{total\ number\ of\ items},
-$$

-the number $$k$$ is the length of the recommendation list.
+For a given user we can define: $$Recall@k = \frac{number\ of\ relevant\ items}{total\ number\ of\ items},$$ the number $k$ is the length of the recommendation list.
 To calculate Recall@k for the whole dataset we average the values of recall for each user. <br />

 As we don't have negative interactions we can sample (again ;)) negatives for users from test set.
 For each user we sample 100 items, and consider them negative.
-Then if we want to calculate Recall@10 for user $$u$$ with two items in test set, we need to score all 102 items, and order them accordingly to obtained scores (higher score means higher probability of interaction).
+Then if we want to calculate Recall@10 for user $u$ with two items in test set, we need to score all 102 items, and order them accordingly to obtained scores (higher score means higher probability of interaction).
 For Recall@10 we need to check how many of these two relevant items are in top-10 recommendation list and divide it by the total number of relevant items for this user (=2 in this case).

 **Exercise:**<br />